 HOMELESS FAMILY COORDINATED ASSESSMENT (HFCA)

-HFCA does not provide families with immediate housing; instead, HFCA channels families in Spokane County toward homeless housing resources.
-Because homeless housing resources are limited, HFCA pairs families who have the highest assessment scores with program vacancies around the community.
+HFCA does not provide families with immediate housing; instead, HFCA guides families in Spokane County toward homeless housing resources.
+Because homeless housing resources are limited, there is no guarantee of housing through HFCA.
+Households are prioritized based on their barriers and vulnerabilities.

-Diversion collaborates with households to help them avoid or resolve homelessness.
-Households accessing Diversion may be on the brink of homelessness and searching for ways to stay in their homes.
-Other households may be experiencing homelessness and are seeking resources to move in to a new home.
-At Homeless Resources, every household receives Diversion services and has the opportunity to partner with a Diversion specialist to review their housing situation and create a plan to overcome their housing challenge.
-Based on staffing capacity, households may engage in Diversion services for up to 30 days.
+Diversion provides “light touch” case management that helps families to identify solutions to their housing crisis.
+Through problem solving conversations Diversion collaborates with households to help them avoid or resolve homelessness.
+At Homeless Resources, every household has the opportunity to partner with a Diversion specialist to review their housing situation and create a plan to overcome their housing challenge.
+Our Diversion Specialists are able to work with families for up to 30 days.

 Many households experiencing homelessness need to access additional financial resources to move into a new housing unit.